Adrian-Amoddio/wildlife-detection-camera-system/README.md

 ## Notes

 - The motion detection and video screaming scripts cannot run simultanously.
-One one can run at a time other wise this will cause an error or the pi will crash
+Only one can run at a time other wise this will cause an error or the pi will crash
 - Canon EOS R6 must be powered on and connect with a USB to the Pi
 - Ensure the EC2 instance is running before running any scripts on the pi or trying to access the front end.